robotahmid07-debug/Team-Obsidian_BuildAthon_Competition-by-RoboNauts/README.md

 Precision	0.21
 Recall	0.21
 F1-score	0.21
+Important: Precision, recall, F1-score, loss curves, and confusion matrix are reported from the actual training run.
+They are not estimated or inferred from accuracy.

 6.4 Model Architecture & Hyperparameters
 Parameter	Value
 Dataset	Processed Agricultural/Plant Pathology Dataset (~10,000+ images)